Ronen-Vovsi/PJWD-original-/README.txt

 3. Download and install NodeJS from nodejs.org

+4. In the terminal write "npm i".
+    If the terminal is not open:
+        1. On the top you should find "Terminal"
+        2. Click on "Terminal" and click "New Terminal"

-4. In the terminal type: npm start
+5. In the terminal type: npm start
     Click enter.

-5. Now go to localhost5000.
+6. Now go to localhost5000.
 Now you should be able to see the application and use it.